 So, reducing overheads allows you to put money into growth activity and reduces your risk.

 Simplification delivers more output from fewer resources, giving you a real productivity boost.
 Removing inefficient or low-value processes will also result in fewer errors or defects since your processes will be simplified.
+Reducing the need for office supplies is another benefit, as streamlined processes often require less paperwork and fewer materials.

 All of these factors support your ability to scale up production.
 More straightforward processes reduce the risks of expanding output, giving you much greater scalability.
 Additionally, the resources that you have saved can be used to facilitate the expansion.